 Porto Cruz Wine Cellar, Photo Credit: Porto Convention and Visitors Bureau CC BY-NC-ND – Associação de Turismo do Porto e Norte, AR

-Sao Bento Rail Station Another must visit site in the center is the Sao Bento train station who’s inner entrance showcase an impressive collection of tile art depicting Portugal’s 800 year history in a 360 degree massive display.
+Sao Bento Rail Station Another must-visit site in the center is the São Bento train station, whose inner entrance showcases an impressive collection of tile art depicting Portugal’s 800-year history in a massive 360-degree display.
+Book tour →

-Casa da Música – with a restaurant and two main auditoriums, this place rivals even Walt Disney's Concert Hall.
-Sometimes referred to as ‘the temple of music' due to the sheer reverence and worship worthy concert venue, it is considered an acoustic marvel.
-The innovative design featured curved glass throughout the concert halls which gives the interior spaces natural light and an incredibly open feeling.
-You can also find a cool monthly here where they convert it into the largest nightclub in the country.
+Casa da Música – With a restaurant and two main auditoriums, this venue rivals even Walt Disney Concert Hall.
+Sometimes referred to as “the temple of music” due to the sheer reverence and worship-worthy concert venue, it is considered an acoustic marvel.
+The innovative design features curved glass throughout the concert halls, which gives the interior spaces natural light and an incredibly open feeling.
+You can also find a cool monthly event here where the venue is converted into the largest nightclub in the country.

 Casa de Musica, Photo Credit: Porto Convention and Visitors Bureau CC BY-NC-ND - Associação de Turismo do Porto e Norte, AR